Mustafa-Ravda/Total-Solutions-EDA-Hypothesis-Testing/README.md

 ---

 ### 🏙️ Strategic Focus on City Categories
-- **City A**: Despite a lower user base and average purchase amount, City A exhibits high customer retention.
-Strategies should focus on nurturing this loyalty through personalized service, exclusive offers, and programs designed to increase the average transaction value over time.
+- **City A**: As the lowest-performing city category across all metrics (purchases, users, and purchase amount), City A requires a strategic re-evaluation.
+Total Solutions should investigate the underlying reasons for its low performance.
+This might involve market research to understand local demographics, competitive landscape, or product-market fit.
+Depending on the findings, strategies could range from targeted promotional campaigns to re-evaluating store presence or product assortments in this specific category.
 - **City B**: Given its consistent high total purchase amount across key age groups (18-55), City B represents a high-value market.
 Investment should be directed towards expanding product availability, premium offerings, and loyalty programs that reward high spending.
 - **City C**: With the highest user acquisition but lower average purchases, City C offers an opportunity for growth.
 Strategies here should focus on converting new users into repeat customers and gradually increasing their spending through targeted promotions and value-added services.